 Anything from credit card details to your driving licence and other personal details can be bought or sold on the ‘dark web' for anywhere between as little as 80 pence up to £25.

-While a VPN can't protect you against data breaches of businesses, it does secure you in many other circumstances.
+While a UK VPN can't protect you against data breaches of businesses, it does secure you in many other circumstances.

 Unblock TV services

-Using a VPN allows you to unblock them anywhere by changing your IP Address.
+A UK VPN allows you to unblock them anywhere by changing your IP Address.
 It also means you can watch in the UK while retaining your privacy.

 Unblock other content